Ever since late 2014, when I started to formulate a plan to retire early, I pegged March 2020 as my exit stage left.

 Student Loans at 2%: $214.
 The good thing here is that 2% interest part.
-No way you want to pay a cent more than the minimum monthly payment, unless you’re swimming in buckets of cash.
-We aren’t cash flush now, and don’t expect to be later on.
-However, the way these loans are structured, the monthly payments will increase 10% every two years.
+No way you want to pay a cent more than the minimum monthly payment unless you’re swimming in buckets of cash.
+We aren’t cash-flush now and don’t expect to be later on.
+However, the way these loans are structured, the monthly payments will increase by 10% every two years.

 Bottom-line on the expense side of the equation

 There’s a healthy amount of outflows we need to cover each year in early retirement: $55,117 to be precise.
 And this is after we’ve killed off the mortgage too.
-This figure is not anywhere near the highly efficient, spartan existence some are able to pull off.
-Mr. Money Mustache’s family gets by on less than half of our forecast needs.
+This figure is not anywhere near the highly efficient, spartan existence some can pull off.

 We could cut back a bit on our travel allowance, maybe even cut it in half if I keep on credit card hacking.
 Rental maintenance costs can be reduced, since I’ll be able to work on the properties more myself, not having to hire out as many jobs.
 For now though, let’s assume $55K is what we’ll need, year over year.